OrgFlow/docs/content/reference/commands/stack-create.md

 - **`--ensurePortable`**

   By default, OrgFlow optimizes some metadata types for effective version control, at the expense of compatibility with other tools, when committing your Salesforce metadata to your Git repository.
 Specifying `--ensurePortable` configures your stack to instead optimize metadata in your repository for compatibility with other tools, by disabling those optimizations.

-- **`--apiVersion=<number>`**

-  The API version to be used when connecting to Salesforce.
-You only need to make use of this option if you have a need to target a specific API version.

 - **`--keepZipFiles`**